 Can Dirty Soda Be Made Healthier?

-• choose only sugar-free syrups
+• sugar-free syrups instead of regular syrups

-• add fresh lemon or lime instead of creams
+• fresh citrus instead of cream

-• skip heavy toppings
+• no heavy toppings

 How Do Energy Drinks Compare?